eisenba/python-challenge/PyPoll/README_PyPoll.md

 # PyPoll Challenge
 This portion of the project analyzes the votes in an election, returns the vote totals for each candidate, and identifies the winner.
 Below is a list of the values returned and a list of the included files.
 **Caution: running main.py will overwrite the existing output.
-If you would like to keep the existing output, copy PyBank_output.txt to a new file location.**
+If you would like to keep the existing output, copy PyPoll_output.txt to a new file location.**

 ## Inputs
 **02-Homework_03-Python_Instructions_PyPoll_Resources_election_data.csv :**